JustinHoUW/Ping-Pong/README.md

 # Ping-Pong - Java
 The classic almighty Ping Pong game written in Java!

-ActualGame.java class needs to be run to start the Game TheBall.java class creates the ball and controls its movement throughout the screen ThePaddle.java class creates the paddles and sets the speed moving in a y-direction.
+ActualGame.java class needs to be run to start the Game <br />
+TheBall.java class creates the ball and controls its movement throughout the screen <br />
+ThePaddle.java class creates the paddles and sets the speed moving in a y-direction <br />
-(Also sets up listens for key presses as user uses them to control the paddles) TheScore.java class creates the scoreboard of both players, ensuring their score is up to date
+(Also sets up listens for key presses as user uses them to control the paddles) <br />
+TheScore.java class creates the scoreboard of both players, ensuring their score is up to date <br />

 #### Game Play Snapshot
 ![]